boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 In the final step, the binary format of the operation is appended to the signature to create the signed operation which is ready to be broadcast by the Tezos node.

 ### Operation fees
 Operation fees consist of two parts, the _baker fee_ and the _burn fee_.
-The baker fee is paid to the baker that creates the block containing the operation.
+The baker fee is paid to the baker that bakes the block containing the given operation.
 This fee provides a monetary incentive for bakers to include the operation in their next block.
-The burn fee does not go to the baker is instead removed from the total supply of tez.
-The amount of the burn fee for an operation is determined by a protocol constant multiplied by the number of additional bytes an operation's effect adds to the state of the blockchain.
+The burn fee is removed from the total supply of tez; the burn fee amount for a given operation is determined by a protocol constant multiplied by the number of additional bytes an operation's effect adds to the state of the blockchain.

-The operation fees can only be paid for by the source account of the operation.
-If the source account does not hold a sufficient balance for the baker fee, the operation will not be a valid and therefore not be included in the blockchain.
-If the source account holds enough for the baker fee but not enough for the burn fee as well, the baker will still receive the baker fee but the operation will fail.
-If an operation fails, any of its effects will be reversed (as well as any other operation within the same operation group).
+Operation fees must be paid by the source account specified by the given operation.
+We have the following cases:
+- If the source account has insufficient balance for the baker fee, the operation will be deemed invalid and will not be included in a block.
+- If the source account holds sufficient funds for the baker fee, but insufficient additional funds for the burn fee, the operation may be included in a block.
+In such a case, if the block containing the given operation is included in the blockchain, the baker receives the baker fee, but the operation itself fails.

 #### Operation weight
 There are two protocol constants that limit how many operations can go in a block.
 The first limit is on the total gas used by all operations, and the second limit is on the total additional storage added by all operations.
 For a block to be valid, the total of all the operations in the block must not exceed either of these limits.
 Given these limits, bakers are incentivized to prioritize operations that pay the highest baker fee relative to their gas and storage usage.